gabrielmicko/ContactApp/README.md

 ### Description
 This is a contacts applications.
-There is only few functionality.
-It can list your contacts.
-You can search for contacts by using the searchbox.
+There are only few functionalities.
+It can list your contacts, you can search for contacts by using the searchbox.

 ### Setup